 Trust in agile teams can also be built by allowing the crew’s feedback when developing sprint objectives, setting expectations, and assigning jobs.
 This could help enhance personal accountability amongst team members.

-Though the agile methodology was initially developed for the software industry, it has today been adopted by many sectors.
+Though the agile methodology was initially developed for the software industry, many sectors have adopted it today.
 This is because its efficient processes ensure projects are completed much faster, yet the maximum quality is still maintained.
 When agile was introduced, it was primarily used for physical groups that were co-located.
 However, most companies have today embraced the work-from-home approach.

 Remote agile teams may seem challenging to manage.
 However, there are some measures project heads could consider to ensure proper team management.
 For instance, coaches should provide sufficient working tools and must work with complementary hours.
 Also, setting individual goals could help a leader manage an agile virtual crew efficiently.
 Lastly, the project head should establish trust between them and team members to ensure maximum productivity.